netanel208/Time-Clock-Web/README.md

 - run `cd <project dir>`
 - run `npm run dev`

-Note: you need to use npm to install require modules.
+Note: You need to use npm to install require modules in the root and in client folder.

 ### Login
 ![](https://github.com/netanel208/Time-Clock-Web/blob/master/images/2.PNG)